 Volume Of Air (8×10 With 8 Ft Ceiling) = 80 Sq Ft × 8 Ft = 640 Ft3

-In this example, we need a fan that will change 640 cubic feet of air 8 times per hour.
-How many CFM should such a bathroom fan produce?
+In this example, we need a fan that will change 640 cubic feet of air 8 times per hour (it will vent through the exhaust fan).
+How minimum CFM should such a bathroom fan produce?

 In 1 hour, the total airflow should be 640 ft3 × 8 = 5,120 ft3.
 But as we know, the airflow of bathroom exhaust fans is not expressed in cubic feet per hour (CFH).
 They are expressed in CFM or cubic feet per minute.